 If you’d like an appointment to see Stephanie, her schedule is booking up fast.
 But stay tuned as she will be offering curly hair workshops for Mums with curly kids very soon.

 A key theme you might notice is that some of these do require the ability to cornrow.
 I can braid.
 I’ve even upgraded to french braids.
 So slowly, slowly… I will soon be able to cornrow. *** Update!
 I can cornrow now!
 I’ve even started it on each of my girls!

 If you can cornrow already, AMAZING!
 Keep it up!
 And if you are learning like me, take these easy do’s as inspiration to keep on trying.
 In the meantime, try these ideas for simple curly mixed race hairstyles and let us know if you have any other inspiration so we can feature it on the page!

-Disclaimer: I haven’t actually tried all of these hair styles but I have tried variations of most and in the interest of sharing ideas, I’d love it if you could feedback on your experience trying any of these.
+Disclaimer: I haven’t actually tried all of these hair styles but I have tried variations of most and in the interest of sharing ideas, I’d love it if you could feedback your experience trying any of these.

 On top of my skin being a whole shade lighter, my hair is dead straight.
 And with media, magazines and friends sporting this same look, sometimes the curls can just feel too much.